saurabh10041998/picoCTF-solutions/cache_me_outside/notes.md

     5. per thread t-cache
 ```
 ### Allocation from the top of heap
-- If no chunk found to serve the request, the heap manager must constructor from the scratch
+- If no chunk found to serve the request, the heap manager must construct from the scratch
 - first lookup at end of the heap (sometimes called as "top chunk" or "remainder chunk") to see enough space is there
 - If there is, manufacture the chunk and allocate to process.